 What does “unpasteurized” mean?

-Pasteurized milk is gently heated to kill off everything from pathogens to bacteria that causes spoilage.
+Pasteurized milk is gently heated to kill off everything from pathogens to unique bacteria and native cultures.

 Why should I eat raw milk cheese?